Last Updated on January 17, 2023

 - Unlike the other models, this one is not too roomy inside.

 One of the most applauded features of this high-quality shelter tent is its ability to keep dry inside during heavy rain.
 I believe it’s something any homeless would love to have from their tent.
-Also, how well this heat-resistant tent can lower the heat inside by keeping it dark is worth mentioning.
+Also, it is worth mentioning how well this heat-resistant tent can lower the heat inside by keeping it dark.

 The rainfly is made of quality material, and it covers so much of the tent to keep the inside dry during rain.

 You can buy either a 4-person or 6-person version of this tent.
 Moreover, a dome with a screen room version is also there to buy.